zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 {{page.intro}}

-However, with more experience or possibly changing times.The need to create larger, more complex websites arose.
-Creating  and Managing them as single static files became tiresome and prone to errors.<br/>
+With more experience and  possibly changing times.There came a need to create larger, more complex websites.
+Creating  and managing them as single static files became tiresome and prone to errors.<br/>
 Take the example of a navigation bar and a footer, similar on every page.
-If a change is made on either of the components in a single page, the remaining pages would need to be updated, this would mean directly editing each one of the files.
+If a change is made on either of the components in a single page, the remaining pages would need to be updated.
+This would mean directly editing each one of the files.
 Like I said tiresome!!

-The level of technical skills required also made it difficult for major stakeholders such as content writers or owners of the websites,to take part in website production.

 **...Then came content management systems (CMS)**